 - Victorian and neo-Victorian literature

 - visual culture

 - Welsh writing in English

-The School welcomes enquiries from applicants who are considering applying for funding for a PhD English Literature from the South, West and Wales Doctoral Training Partnership for 2017-18.
+The School welcomes enquiries from applicants who are considering applying for funding for a PhD in English Literature from the South, West and Wales Doctoral Training Partnership.

 You are recommended to email the postgraduate administrator at email@example.com with your research proposal prior to making a formal application.